slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"A real DJ has to know how to clear the floor.
 To know the worse it can happen and how to come back."
 -- James Altucher*

-> *"You know you're good at something when you switch from making decisions with your conscious mind to making decisions with your instincts."
+> *"You know you’re good at something when you switch from making decisions with your conscious mind to making decisions with your instincts."
 -- Naval Ravikant*

 > *"The chess grand master considers no more moves than does the expert; he just knows which ones to look at."